Tips to Reduce Monthly Mortgage Payment

 Griping about the government's inability to balance the budget is a national pastime.
 The apple doesn't fall far from the tree: there are plenty of people with the same problems, albeit on a much smaller budget.
 If you find that you've spent your way into heavy debt, consider using the following tried and true methods for reducing your monthly mortgage payments.

 The easiest way to lower your payment is to refinance your current mortgage to a lower rate.
-While rates are not near the rock-bottom levels of the last several years, they're still low when compared to the historical rate climate.
+While rates have risen somewhat from the rock-bottom historic lows they hit in late 2012, they're still unusually low when compared to the historical rate climate.
 If you didn't cash in on these low rates, you still may be pleasantly surprised at what a mortgage refinance could do for you.

 The thrill of a single bill

 Rather than simply focusing on your mortgage payment itself, you can also use your mortgage to reduce your total monthly indebtedness on all fronts.

 How many credit cards do you have?
 Too many?
 If you have multiple pieces of plastic generating multiple monthly bills, consider a debt consolidation mortgage loan, where you borrow against your home equity to get money to pay off your credit cards and other high-interest rate debt.

 Debt consolidation works because the rates for credit cards are generally much higher than those for mortgage loans - sometimes more than 10 percentage points higher.
 That's a huge difference.
 Home loans are also tax-deductible, another reason to purge the plastic.

 Whether you consolidate your debts into a new primary mortgage through a cash-out refinance, or through a second mortgage such as a home equity loan, you'll most likely lower your overall monthly payments.